phd/.phdconf/README.md

 `cd .phdconf`

 `make home` / `make root` / `make etc`<br>
-or just `make` to install everything
+or `make all` to install everything